fmadio/pcap_latency_analyzer/README.md

 Command line options

 ```

 Options:
  --packet-trace                  | write each packet events to stdout
  --length-histo                  | print packet length histogram
  --latency-histo                 | print latency histogram
  --hash-memory                   | (int MB) amount of memory to use for hashing. default 128MB
  --disable-mmap                  | use fread not mmap of the pcap files
  --packet-time-delta-max         | reset time between new and old packets with the same hash.
  --packet-max <number>           | maximum number of packets to process

  --tcp-length <number>           | filter tcp packets to include only payload length of <number>
  --tcp-only                      | only match tcp packets
  --udp-only                      | only match udp packets
  --udp-length <number>           | specifiy udp packets of only length <number>
  --udp-length-chomp <number>     | remove <number> bytes from the end of the UDP packet

 Hash the entire packet
  --full-packet                   | use entire packet contents for hash (.e.g no protocol)
  --full-packet-tcp-only          | use entire packet contents for hash but only for tcp packets
  --full-packet-udp-only          | use entire packet contents for hash but only for udp packets

 Diff 2 PCAP files: --file-diff                     | special mode of comparing packets between 2 files (instead of within the same file)
  --file-diff                     | special mode of comparing packets between 2 files (instead of within the same file)
  --file-diff-no-timesync         | do not attempt to time sync the two files. reads 1MB chunks at a time
  --file-diff-strict              | only matches with two entries in a hash node will be sampled
  --file-diff-nofcs-a             | file A has no FCS (ethernet crc) value
  --file-diff-nofcs-b             | file B has no FCS (ethernet crc) value
  --file-diff-missing-trace       | trace all packets that are missing
- --file-diff-latency-trace <number in ns> | trace packets that have latecn greather than <number>
+ --file-diff-latency-trace <number in ns> | trace packets that have latency greather than <number>

 Diff 2 MAC address: --mac-diff                      | compare packets from 2 mac address in a single PCAP
  --mac-diff-a 00:11:22:33:44:55  | specify MAC address A